-Some years ago, Genevac created a process in which some of the solvent could be evaporated using the speed of a centrifugal evaporator - subsequently switching to a lyophilization mode when just a few milliliters of solvent were left, thereby providing the best of both worlds.
+Some years ago, Genevac created a process in which some of the solvents could be evaporated using the speed of a centrifugal evaporator - subsequently switching to a lyophilization mode when just a few milliliters of solvent was left, thereby providing the best of both worlds.

 The analysis of water containing samples was done in two halves.
 At first, only water was used to develop ideal conditions, followed by acetonitrile and water to replicate the samples collected from HPLC.